Ad Noctum: Chapter 7

 “Unanswerable.
 Pick something else.”

-“Okay my question is what happened on Altera.”
+“Okay, my question is what happened on Altera.”

 “Also unanswerable.
 Do better.”

+Telford clamped his jaw.
 “Fine.
-How many cyphers have you cracked.”
+How many cyphers have you cracked?”

 “Answerable.
 My question is what’s the full name and rank of the undercover operative we met tonight.”